pantheon-systems/wp-saml-auth/README.md

 ## Frequently Asked Questions ##

-### How do I use SimpleSAMLphp on a multi web node environment? ###
+### How do I use SimpleSAMLphp and WP SAML Auth on a multi web node environment? ###

 Because SimpleSAMLphp uses PHP sessions to manage user authentication, it will work unreliably or not at all on a server configuration with multiple web nodes.
 This is because PHP's default session handler uses the filesystem, and each web node has a different filesystem.
-Fortunately, there's a way around this problem.
+Fortunately, there's a way around this.

-First, install and activate the [WP Native PHP Sessions plugin](https://wordpress.org/plugins/wp-native-php-sessions/), which registers a database-based PHP session handler.
+First, install and activate the [WP Native PHP Sessions plugin](https://wordpress.org/plugins/wp-native-php-sessions/), which registers a database-based PHP session handler for WordPress to use.

 Next, modify SimpleSAMLphp's `www/_include.php` file to require `wp-load.php`.
 If you installed SimpleSAMLphp within the `wp-saml-auth` directory, you'd edit `simplesamlphp/www/_include.php` to include: